Best Mariana Tek alternative for boutique studios

 Worked numbers for a single-location reformer studio doing $250,000/year in bookings:

-The annual platform-subscription saving is $3,612.
-The Stripe processing cost is the same on both platforms (both use Stripe Connect Standard direct).
-For a studio operating at a typical 15-25% net margin, the $3,600 annual saving translates to roughly 1.4% additional margin recovered.
+The annual platform-subscription saving is roughly $3,490.
+The Stripe processing cost is effectively the same on both platforms (both run on Stripe at published rates with no markup).
+For a studio operating at a typical 15-25% net margin, the saving translates to roughly 1.4% additional margin recovered.

 What to scope before switching